PeterArriaza/GoodUncle/README.md

 ## Suggestions for App

 ### Below are some of my ideas of how the Good Uncle team could improve their app.
-These are mostly based on my experience signing up and navigating the app, although I have to order something from the app.
+These are mostly based on my experience signing up and navigating the app, as I have not yet ordered something from the app.

 - Kitchen Hours
   - Some locations didn't have hours listed.
 All hours are just shown as "CLOSED".
 Is there a better message that can be shown here?